srbaird/AccountService/README.md

-# bac-account-services
+# Account Service
-Account and user authentication projects
+Definitions for the account authentication app.